 What’s the average real estate commission in NYC?

-You’ve probably heard that the traditional sales commission to sell your home in NYC is 5-6% as is the case nationwide.
+The average real estate commission in NYC is between 5% to 6% of the sale price.
 According to recent articles by the New York Times and The Economist, the national average real estate commission charged by real estate agents to sell a home stood at 5.4%.
-Despite the average sales price in NYC now hovering over $1.73 million, real estate commissions in NYC have remained stubbornly fixed at 5-6%.
+Real estate commission rates are the highest in Manhattan and the adjacent neighborhoods in Brooklyn.

 However, the truth is that there is no official record or statistic for what the average real estate commission in NYC actually is.
 The reason is that most brokered sales have their final sales prices and NYC commission amounts recorded in private inter-broker databases like REBNY’s (Real Estate Board of New York’s) RLS Broker Database, MLS Long Island or Hudson Gateway MLS.
 These broker databases do not publish data on real estate commission amounts to the public.